DevExpress-Examples/maui-data-grid/CS/ASPDataBaseServer/Readme.md

 # DevExpress .NET MAUI Data Grid - Bind to a Custom WebAPI Server

-This example shows how to receive data from the ASP.NET Core server and display them in the DevExpress .NET MAUI Data Grid.
+This example shows how to receive data from the ASP.NET Core server and display it in the DevExpress .NET MAUI Data Grid

 <img src="img/datagrid-aspnetserver-data.png" width="660px"/>